Logo

 The designated successor of Mao Zedong, Hua held the top offices of the government, party, and the military after the deaths of Mao and Premier Zhou Enlai, but was gradually forced out of supreme power by a coalition of party leaders between December 1978 and June 1981, and subsequently retreated from the political limelight, though still remaining a member of the Central Committee until 2002.

-On 6 October 1976, shortly after the death of Mao on 9 September, Hua Guofeng removed the Gang of Four from political power by arranging for their arrests in Zhongnanhai, with the assistance of Mao's loyal security chief Wang Dongxing, who became one of Hua Guofeng's strongest supporters, along with Vice Premier and chief economic planner Li Xiannian and Luo Qingchang, head of the intelligence services.
+In October 1976, a month after Mao's death, Hua Guofeng arrested and removed the Gang of Four from power with the assistance of Mao's security chief Wang Dongxing, who became one of Hua Guofeng's key supporters along with vice premier and chief economic planner Li Xiannian, and Luo Qingchang, head of the intelligence services.

 Hua Guofeng gradually faded into political obscurity, but continued to insist on the correctness of Maoist principles.